 A good example is this Japanese bubble tea drink which gets its unique palate from using Okinawan kokuto black sugar.

 In this section, we will go over the details of what kind of sweetener you should choose to match with the other ingredients of your boba drink.

-The most common sweetener you will find used in bubble tea is simple syrup.
+Simple syrup is the most common sweetener used in bubble tea.
 This is because sugar cannot be dissolved in cold liquids.

 Simple syrup is white sugar and water mixed together.
-It is a fundamental sweetener that has no other flavour besides sweetness.
+It is a fundamental sweetener that has no other flavour besides the sweetness.
 Simple syrup is also easy to make at home.

 If you want to make a classic boba that tastes like it is from the shops, then this is your best bet.
 We've included the exact quantities which go into the simple syrup within the recipe below.

 Another excellent sweetener is brown sugar.
 Cane sugar is also similar to brown sugar for our purposes.
 Brown sugar has a stronger caramel flavour than white sugar.
 As a result, this is usually not used when the drink contains tea.
 Furthermore, shops will usually feature brown sugar as the star of the drink and only add it to plain fresh milk.

 Shops will first add boba pearls mixed with brown sugar syrup to a cup and rotate it.
 Then the milk is added.
 This is called tiger boba or tiger bubble tea.
 If your boba tea’s flavour isn't as important to you as the sweetness, this is the sweetener we recommend.
 It has the perfect balance of present flavour and unobtrusive sweetness.